ovh/docs/pages/public_cloud/containers_orchestration/managed_rancher_service/create-update-rancher/guide.fr-fr.md

 ---
-title: Creating, Updating and Access to a Managed Rancher Service
+title: Creating, updating and accessing a Managed Rancher Service
-excerpt: 'Find out how to create, update and using a Managed Rancher Service on OVHcloud'
+excerpt: 'Find out how to create, update and use a Managed Rancher Service on OVHcloud'
 updated: 2024-07-26
 ---